ehabarman/Competitive-Programming-Tutorial/src/Algorithms/Mathmatics/GCD_and_LCM/README.md

 	-	Replace every matrix element with maximum of GCD of row or column [ replaceMatrixElementsWithMaxGCD ]
 	-	GCD of two numbers formed by repeating n x and y times (ex:n,x,y = 12,2,3 -> GCD(1212,121212)) [ findGCDOfNRepeatitions ]
 	-	Count number of pairs (A <= N, B <= N) such that gcd (A , B) is B [ countPairsWithGCDEqualsB ]
+	-	Given N and M, task is to find whether numbers 1 to N can be divided into two sets such that the absolute difference between the sum of two sets is M and gcd of the sum of two sets is 1 [isSplittable]

 ## 2) Least common multiplier ( LCM ):